tnohren/Card-Games/README.md

 # Card-Games
 Card Games, such as Blackjack and Texas Hold 'em.
-BlackJack.py and CardandDeck.py just added.
-I plan on starting a Texas Hold 'em implementation soon, as well as improving BlackJack.

-# BlackJack.py
-Just updated to include most functionality as functions.
-Soon to be added:
-  1. Money/Coin tracking and betting.
-  2. Saved game functionality
-  3. Multiple player support

-# CardandDeck.py
+# CardandDeck
 Includes the following:
   1. Card Class
   2. Hand Class
   3. Deck Class
 Each of the above classes has appropriate methods (for example, deck includes a shuffle() method).

+# Currency
+Work in Progress for Implementing a betting/currency system

+# BlackJack
+Just updated to include most functionality as functions.
+To-Dos:
+  1. Re-configure Game State using Poker as a model
+  2. Saved game functionality
+  3. Implement Betting
+  4. Multiple player support

+# Poker
+Game flow is completed.
+To-Dos:
+  1. Determine Game Score/Winner/etc.
+  2. Implement Betting
+  3. Multiple player support